 Cloud Workload Protection provides multi-layer defense-in-depth protection for your workloads from intentional threats, helping you meet the requirements of your portion of the Shared Responsibility model.

-Typical solutions integrate host-based IDS (HIDS), Malware Protection, File Integrity Monitoring, and Vulnerability Scanning and may include expert monitoring 24/7/365 as well as some degree of integrated incident response.
+Typical solutions integrate host intrusion detection systems (HIDS), malware protection, file integrity monitoring, and vulnerability scanning and may include expert monitoring 24/7/365 as well as some degree of integrated incident response.
 These solutions can also be deployed across cloud, on-premise, and hybrid environments for unified visibility.